Six13: Appearances

 Six13 performs regularly in the United States, Canada, and Israel, appearing at universities, synagogues, Jewish youth conferences, and private events.
 They have also performed at music festivals in Israel, Germany, Austria, and Costa Rica.

 In 2016 they were invited by President Barack Obama to perform at the White House Hanukkah Party.
 The group prepared to sing in the foyer for guests who were filing in to the East Room for the reception, but Obama invited them inside to sing for him, the First Lady, and other guests including US Supreme Court Justices Ruth Bader Ginsburg and Sonia Sotomayor.
 For this occasion, they sang a short selection from "A Hamilton Hanukkah", their parody of music from the Broadway musical Hamilton.

 Musical styles

 Six13 employs a wide range of musical styles, including pop, rock, hip hop, doo wop, and jazz.
 Relying solely on vocals, the group achieves the effects of guitar, bass, drums, and electronic music through beatboxing and multiple layering of vocal tracks on its music videos.

 Personnel

 Mike Boxer is the group's musical director, songwriter, arranger and business manager.
 As of 2021, the group has a total of eight members, aged 25 to 37, who travel in groups of six for performances.
 Members are all college graduates, are based in New York City, and have careers outside the group.
 Mike Boxer, Carl Haber, Lior Melnick, Craig Resmovits, Nathaniel Ribner, Josh Sauer, Jacob Spadaro, and Mordy Weinstein make up the group as of 2021.
+As of December 2024, the group consisted of Mike Boxer, Eitan Hiller, Lior Melnick, Chaim Moskowitz, Craig Resmovits, Nathaniel Ribner, Josh Sauer, and Mordy Weinstein.